Zerprize-Limited/FMV_Community_Edition/README.md

 Projects forked from this base may explore extended functionality for qualitative and quantitative analyis, model interpretation, simulation and analytics.

 The application was developed as a Blazor WebAssembly App using Microsoft Visual Studio Community 2022, and published as a .NET 8.0 self-contained browser-wasm.
 If the repository was cloned to Visual Studio and published to a folder structure, the resulting web.config and wwwroot folder could be placed on a web server to run the application.
-This is exactly the case for the public version on https://fmv.zerprize.co.nz.
+This is exactly the case for the public version on the website associated with this repository (the link is at the top right of the page): https://functionalresonance.github.io/FMV_Community_Edition/.

     FMV - FRAM Model Visualiser
     Copyright © 2021 ZERPRIZE LIMITED